-To celebrate and commemorate the 150th birth anniversary of Sri Lala Lajpat Rai, a national seminar was conducted at School of Graduate Studies, Jain University.
+To celebrate and commemorate the 150th birth anniversary of Sri Lala Lajpat Rai, a national seminar was conducted at School of Graduate Studies, Jain (Deemed-to-be University).

 Sri.
 Konduri Lakshminarayana, CEO, M/s.
 Shell MRPL Aviation Fuels and Services Ltd., expressed his inability to make it to the inaugural session due to inevitable reason through e-mail and also sent a loaded message conveying the significance and relevance of such celebration (especially on Lalaji and his contributions as ‘Punjab Kesari’) through the Ministry of Culture organizing lectures at various educational institutions in different states of the country.